Kethavardhan/AI-Based-Generative-QA-System/QnA/README.md

 The training process is performed on Google Colab using a T5 GPU.
 Follow these steps to fine-tune the GPT-2 model:

-1. Open the gpt2_fine_tune_training.ipynb file in Google Colab.
+1. Open the QnA.ipynb file in Google Colab.
 2. Upload your training dataset (make sure it contains AI-related Q&A pairs).
 3. Run all the cells to:
    - Install the necessary libraries (transformers, torch, etc.).